Free-by-cyclic groups are conjugacy separable: Double- Z -coset separability

 \section{Double-\texorpdfstring{$\Z$}{Z}-coset separability}

-The aim of this section is to prove that double cosets of cyclic subgroups are separable in free-by-cyclic groups with polynomially growing monodromy (see \Cref{prop:double-coset-unipotent}).
+The aim of this section is to prove that double cosets of cyclic subgroups are separable in \{finitely generated free\}-by-cyclic groups with polynomially growing monodromy (see \Cref{prop:double-coset-unipotent}).
 Note that for any element $g \in G$, the double coset $HgK \subset G$ is separable if and only if $HgKg^{-1} \subset G$ is separable.
 Hence we only need to consider separability of double cosets of the form $HK' \subset G$ where $H$ and $K'$ are cyclic.

 \begin{lemma} Let $\calg$ be a $\kappa$-acylindrical graph of groups and let $h,k$ be two hyperbolic elements of $\pi_1(\calg, v_0)$ with distinct respective axes $\alpha_h,\alpha_k$ in the dual Bass--Serre tree $T$.
 Let $H=\langle h \rangle$ and $K = \langle k \rangle$.
 Let $v$ be a vertex in $\alpha_k$ and let $T_{HK}\subset T$ be the convex hull of $HK\cdot v$.
 Then the vertices of $T_{HK}$ have valence at most 4.
 Furthermore, for any vertex $w \in T_{HK}$ there are at most finitely many elements $x \in HK$ such that $x\cdot v = w$. \end{lemma} \begin{proof} Since $h,k$ have distinct axes, acylindricity forces the intersection of the axes to be contained in a finite interval.
 The tree $T_{HK}$ must therefore have one of the following configurations shown in Figure \ref{fig:aerials}, depending on whether the axes $\alpha_h,\alpha_k$ are disjoint, intersect in a point, or intersect in an arc.
 The advertised bound on vertex degrees follows immediately.